Do you know the terminology for nonprofits? This nonprofit glossary contains important terms that will help you navigate your responsibilities.

 The 501(c)(3) is a section of the Internal Revenue Code that designates an organization as charitable and tax-exempt.
 Organizations qualifying under this section include religious, educational, charitable, amateur athletic, scientific or literary groups, those testing for public safety, or those involved in the prevention of cruelty to children or animals.
 Most organizations seeking foundation or corporate contributions secure a Section 501(c)(3) classification from the Internal Revenue Service (IRS).

-An acknowledgement letter is sent by a donee, or on behalf of a donee, to the donor, expressing appreciation for a gift and identifying the use of the gift.
+An acknowledgment letter is sent by a donee, or on behalf of a donee, to the donor, expressing appreciation for a gift and identifying the use of the gift.
 It may be a form letter, but it is usually personalized.

 An advisory board is made up of a group of influential and prominent individuals whose association with a development program is calculated to lend luster and implied endorsement of the program’s goals and objectives.